rstoof/cyto2func/README.md

 As an example the tool will defaultly download the example data from: https://data.ncl.ac.uk/articles/dataset/Reconfigurable_genetic_inverters_using_contextual_dependencies/12073479 As described in our paper: .....
+Note that this will take up ca. 20GB  of disk space on your machine.

 To run the example:
 -run preprocessing.py